 (a) Voluntary Process: In general, if a person or business has a claim against another for injury or other loss, the allegedly aggrieved party has a legal right to seek assistance and compensation through a court of law.
 If the party claimed to have caused the loss does not choose to participate in the court process, that process, usually, will go forward anyway.
 Arbitration though is voluntary; if the parties have not agreed to the process, they cannot be forced to resolve their dispute through arbitration.
 However, this requires some clarification.

 The legislative hope has been that, once the parties have told their stories and an impartial arbitrator has heard them, the parties will accept the outcome and not assert their right to a de novo judicial proceeding.
 To make acceptance of the arbitral outcome by the parties more likely, some jurisdictions have rules in place requiring that if the de novo trial outcome is less favorable to the party who requested the new judicial proceeding, that party must pay for the associated costs, even if that party “won.”
-So, as a practical matter, the rule that arbitration is a voluntary process remains in effect, because, having not agreed to the arbitration, the parties are entitled to return to court for a judicial proceeding.
+So, as a practical matter, the rule that arbitration is a voluntary process remains in effect, because, having not agreed to the court mandated arbitration, the parties are entitled to return to court for a judicial proceeding.

 Because arbitration is very often confidential, it is unlikely that reliable records exist as to what stage most disputing parties select the process.
 However, anecdotally, it appears likely that arbitration most often is selected pre-dispute; specifically, during the negotiation process of a contract.
 During deal making, even tough, contentious, deal making, contracting parties are generally at their most agreeable.
 Arbitration clauses are commonplace in contracts, especially business contracts, so objections to them are less likely during the “agreeable” season of deal making, than after a contract conflict arises.